Dill: Central and eastern Europe

 In central and eastern Europe, the Nordic countries, the Baltic states, Ukraine, and Russia, dill is a staple culinary herb along with chives and parsley.
 Fresh, finely cut dill leaves are used as a topping in soups, especially the hot red borsht and the cold borsht mixed with curds, kefir, yogurt, or sour cream, which is served during hot summer weather and is called 'okroshka'.
 It also is popular in summer to drink fermented milk (curds, kefir, yogurt, or buttermilk) mixed with dill (and sometimes other herbs).

 In the same way, dill is used as a topping for boiled potatoes covered with fresh butter – especially in summer when there are so-called new, or young, potatoes.
 The dill leaves may be mixed with butter, making a dill butter, to serve the same purpose.
 Dill leaves mixed with tvorog form one of the traditional cheese spreads used for sandwiches.
 Fresh dill leaves are used throughout the year as an ingredient in salads, e.g., one made of lettuce, fresh cucumbers, and tomatoes, as basil leaves are used in Italy and Greece.

-Russian cuisine is noted for liberal use of dill, where it is known as укроп.
+Russian cuisine is noted for liberal use of dill, where it is known as укроп (ukrop).
 It is supposed to have antiflatulent properties; some Russian cosmonauts recommended its use in human spaceflight due to such properties being beneficial in confined quarters with a closed air supply.

 In Polish cuisine, fresh dill leaves mixed with sour cream are the basis for dressings.
 It is especially popular to use this kind of sauce with freshly cut cucumbers, which are almost wholly immersed in the sauce, making a salad called 'mizeria'.
 Dill sauce is used hot for baked freshwater fish and for chicken or turkey breast, or used hot or cold for hard-boiled eggs.
 A dill-based soup, (zupa koperkowa), served with potatoes and hard-boiled eggs, is popular in Poland.
 Whole stems including roots and flower buds are used traditionally to prepare Polish-style pickled cucumbers (ogórki kiszone), especially the so-called low-salt cucumbers (ogórki małosolne).
 Whole stems of dill (often including the roots) also are cooked with potatoes, especially the potatoes of autumn and winter, so they resemble the flavour of the newer potatoes found in summer.
 Some kinds of fish, especially trout and salmon, traditionally are baked with the stems and leaves of dill.